Weronika Ewald

 Weronika Ewald (born 20 February 2006) is a Polish tennis player.

-Ewald reached the quarter finals of the 2023 Australian Open junior singles tournament, losing to Ranah Stoiber.
-She was named to the Poland Billie Jean King Cup team for the 2023 qualifying round after Iga Świątek withdrew due to injury.
+Ewald reached the quarterfinals of the 2023 Australian Open junior singles tournament, losing to Ranah Stoiber.
+She was named into the Poland Billie Jean King Cup team for the 2023 qualifying round, after Iga Świątek withdrew due to injury.

-Ewald made her WTA main draw debut at the 2022 WTA Poland Open after she received a wildcard into the doubles draw with Zuzanna Bednarz; they lost their first round match to Natela Dzalamidze and Viktorija Golubic.
-In 2023, she made her WTA main draw debut in singles at the 2023 WTA Poland Open also after receiving a wildcard, where she lost in the first round to Rebecca Šramková.
+Ewald made her WTA Tour main-draw debut at the 2022 WTA Poland Open, having received a wildcard into the doubles draw with Zuzanna Bednarz; they lost their first-round match to Natela Dzalamidze and Viktorija Golubic.
+In 2023, she made her WTA Tour main-draw debut in singles at the 2023 WTA Poland Open, also after receiving a wildcard, where she lost in the first round to Rebecca Šramková.